darrylwest/secure-transfer-specs/app-functional-specs.md

 ### Relay Service

-The relay service operates over secure websockets, only handles encrypted anonymous data transfers, and never persists data.
+The relay service operates over secure websockets, only handles encrypted anonymous and sequencial data transfers, and never persists data.
 For memory and disk safe operation, the relay service is hosted on a private, secure server.
+Data transfers are completely auditable to determine when documents are published and who has recieved documents.

 The main features/functions are...